ardanlabs/gotraining/topics/data_race/README.md

 	// numbers maintains a set of random numbers. var numbers []int

-	// wg is used to wait for the program to finish. var wg sync.WaitGroup

 	// init is called prior to main. func init() {
 		rand.Seed(time.Now().UnixNano())